jdoleary/Spellmasons/docs/TasksCurrent.md

     - multiplayer server
 - jake playtest:
     - would like to see ally picking starting point
-    - confusing: spell that I chose last round persisted
-        - if i end my turn it should dequeue spells
     - shield color in health bar is too bright
     - liquid looks like you can't walk across
     - don't show playerTHought when they hover over inventory